riccardomocchetti/functional-programming-with-aws-lambda/README.md

 - `POST /blogposts` to create a blog post;
 - `GET /blogposts` to retrieve the full list of posts.

-This [repository]() contains the application I use to showcase some of the principles in the next sections.

 ## Request Validation
 One of the first things I think about when writing a REST application is how I want to validate requests coming from the user.